 2. Supply information and receive debt advice

 3. Application prepared by the DRO adviser

 6. Decision made by the Insolvency Service (10 working days)

 7. Cooperate with the Official Receiver as required

-8. Discharged from DRO (and your debts) after one year
+8. Discharged from DRO (and your debts) after twelve months

 Almost all debts get included in a Debt Relief Order.
-This includes consumer credit accounts like overdrafts, loans, and credit cards.
+This includes consumer credit accounts like bank overdrafts, unsecured loans, and credit cards.
 It includes catalogue accounts, utility bill arrears, and council tax arrears.
-It also includes any unpaid bills that you owe at the time of applying.

 Some types of debt that are excluded from a DRO are:

 • Hire purchase (for goods you need to keep)